-This course focuses on the lives of girls and women in North American throughout history and today.
-The course employs the "sociological perspective" to examine what factors shape the factors shape the diverse experiences of girls and women, with an emphasis on social structures such as race, ethnicity and social class.
+This course focuses on the lives of girls and women in North America throughout history and today.
+The course employs the "sociological perspective" to examine what factors shape the diverse experiences of girls and women, with an emphasis on social structures such as race, ethnicity and social class.